 Unfortunately, most brands of moisturizers add to the skin’s oil production instead of controlling it.
 This is due to the presence of a large number of chemicals in them.
 It is important to choose a moisturizer that works best for your skin.

 Use a moisturizer that is designed specifically for oily skin.
-The best moisturizer for oily skin is one that hydrates it without the greasy look.
+The best moisturizer for oily skin is one that hydrates it without a greasy look.

 Water-based moisturizers work best for people with oily skin as they tend to hydrate our skin without adding any extra oils.